Consolidated Uranium Graduates to OTCQX Best Market

-/EIN News/ -- TORONTO, April 24, 2023 (GLOBE NEWSWIRE) -- Consolidated Uranium Inc. (“CUR”, the “Company”, “Consolidated Uranium”) (TSXV: CUR) (OTCQX: CURUF) is pleased to announce that its common shares are now trading on the OTCQX® Best Market (the “OTCQX”) under the symbol “CURUF”, having graduated from the OTCQB® Venture Market.
+TORONTO, April 24, 2023 (GLOBE NEWSWIRE) -- Consolidated Uranium Inc. ("CUR", the "Company", "Consolidated Uranium") CUR CURUF is pleased to announce that its common shares are now trading on the OTCQX® Best Market (the "OTCQX") under the symbol "CURUF", having graduated from the OTCQB® Venture Market.
 The OTCQX is the highest market tier of OTC Markets on which more than 10,000 U.S. and international securities trade.
 Trading on OTCQX enhances visibility and accessibility to U.S. investors.
-The Company’s common shares continue to trade on the TSX Venture Exchange under the symbol “CUR”.
+The Company's common shares continue to trade on the TSX Venture Exchange under the symbol "CUR".

 Philip Williams, Chairman and CEO commented, "Graduating to the OTCQX marks a significant milestone for Consolidated Uranium, and our commitment to transparency, credibility, and growth.
 As we advance our global portfolio, and particularly our U.S. assets, we look forward to leveraging this platform to expand our investor base, increase liquidity, and unlock new opportunities for our business."